 Difficulty urinating, frequent urination, diarrhea, constipation or excessive gas or bloating can all be warning signs of cancer.
 If these bowel or urinary changes are unexplained or are not a result of another known issue, reach out to your doctor.

 These are just a few of the potential warning signs that your body may be telling you.
 Self-evaluations and monitoring of your body can be crucial for early detection.
 As previously mentioned, some forms of cancer can be prevented through lifestyle changes.
-Eating a healthy nutritious diet, staying away from tobacco and alcohol and/or limiting their uses, exercising a few times a week, using sunscreen and staying away from foods/products with heavy chemicals and toxins in them are all good ways to reduce your cancer risk.
+According to the Centers for Disease Control and Prevention, avoiding tobacco, staying active, and keeping a healthy weight are among the strongest steps you can take to reduce risk.
+Eating a healthy nutritious diet, staying away from tobacco and alcohol and/or limiting their uses, exercising a few times a week, using sunscreen and staying away from foods and products with heavy chemicals and toxins in them are all good ways to reduce your cancer risk.